This page gives information on the kinds of support that are available if you have queries, concerns, compliments or complaints.

 What happens after you make a formal complaint?

-• We will assign a patient liaison officer (PLO) to your case.
+• We will assign a Complaints Officer to your case

-• The PLO will acknowledge your complaint within five working days of receiving it.
+• The Complaints Officer will acknowledge your complaint within five working days of receiving it.
 They will assess your complaint and identify all the key issues raised.
-The PLO will then examine your case and will keep you informed of progress.
+The Complaints Officer will then examine your case and will keep you informed of progress.

-• When the PLO has finished their examination, they will write to you outlining the outcome/findings.
+• When the Complaints Officer has finished their examination, they will write to you outlining the outcome/findings.

-• The PLO will set out what actions (if necessary) the Mater Hospital will take when our service has fallen below the expected standard.
+• The Complaints Officer will set out what actions and recommendations (where appropriate) the Mater Hospital will take when the service has fallen below the expected standard.

-On occasion, the PLO will recommend a face-to-face meeting with the healthcare professionals involved.
-The PLO will organise and attend the meeting to support you.
-For further information please see our patient information leaflets.
+On occasion, the Complaint Officer will recommend a face-to-face meeting with the healthcare professionals involved.

 What you can do if you are not happy: